sherpa/sherpa/docs/data/index.rst

 parts of the data (perhaps because there are problems, or to help restrict parameter values).

-The :py:attr:`~sherpa.data.BaseData.mask` attribute indicates whether a filter has been applied: if it returns ``True`` then no filter is set, otherwise it is a bool array where ``False`` values indicate those elements that are to be ignored.
-The :py:meth:`~sherpa.data.BaseData.ignore` and :py:meth:`~sherpa.data.BaseData.notice` methods are used to define the ranges to exclude or include.
+The :py:attr:`~sherpa.data.Data.mask` attribute indicates whether a filter has been applied: if it returns ``True`` then no filter is set, otherwise it is a bool array where ``False`` values indicate those elements that are to be ignored.
+The :py:meth:`~sherpa.data.Data.ignore` and :py:meth:`~sherpa.data.Data.notice` methods are used to define the ranges to exclude or include.
 For example, the following hides those values where the independent axis values are between 21.2 and 22.8::